 By drinking more water, more of the metabolic waste products are flushed out in urine, along with the extra water.
 Increased water intake also helps them stay better hydrated.

 Renal disease can make dogs drink massive quantities of water and urinate in massive quantities.
-But for them, this is compensation necessary to maintaining life.
+But for them, this is compensation necessary to maintain life.

 Never restrict water from a dog with kidney insufficiency!

 How to Get Your Dog to Drink Water After Surgery

 It’s not that unusual for a dog to drink less after a surgical or anesthetic procedure.
 There are several reasons for this.

 Anesthetized dogs often receive IV fluids during the procedure.
 These fluids may be enough to meet their hydration requirements for 12 to 24 hours.

 Ask your vet if your dog got IV fluids during their procedure so you’ll know what to expect later in terms of drinking.
 Also, don’t be surprised if your dog urinates a larger volume for 12-24 hours after receiving IV fluids.